cs1302uga/cs1302-ce07/README.md

    |-----------------------|----------------------------------|----------------------------|------------|
    |-----------------------|----------------------------------|----------------------------|------------|
    |-----------------------|----------------------------------|----------------------------|------------|

+   The "Depends On" column should list any Java types under the `cs1302.ce07` package that the file is dependent upon.

 1. Make sure you are in the `cs1302-ce07` directory.
    Individually compile each `.java` specifying `bin` as the default package location for compiled code.